 - Preheat the oven to 325F (165C)

-- Pop the coconut and banana into a blender and blend well.
+- Pop the coconut and banana into a food processor and pulse until combined.2 large bananas, ¾ cup unsweetened shredded coconut

-- If you are adding in chocolate chips and chopped walnuts add them here and fold them in with a spatula rather than blending.
+- If you are adding in chocolate chips and chopped walnuts add them here and fold them in with a spatula rather than blending.3 tablespoons chocolate chips, 3 tablespoons chopped walnuts

 - Place parchment paper on a cookie sheet and spritz with non-stick cooking spray (I use fractionated coconut oil)